Old photos are like time machines

 Metal – or hot – type has been replaced by computer-generated "cold" type on slick paper that is waxed, then put down on heavy paper forms.
 Gone are the good ol' days when someone would accidentally spill lines of type all over the place.
 (I believe "pi the type" was how such accidents were described.)

-BECAUSE of all the industry changes, I look at the above photograph a different way.
+BECAUSE of such changes, I look at the above photograph a different way.
 My eyes no longer focus on my son, but on the metal frames and the rolling tables that once made the composing room a life-sized, ever-changing maze.
 No lie – I still have a dream now and then in which I am trying to negotiate my way from deep in the composing room back to my office, only to find my path blocked at every turn by a wall of heavy, rolling tables, men yelling at me not to touch those tables.

-In 1988, the photograph stirs up many memories, and while a few are sad (especially reminders of people who are gone forever), most are humorous, reflecting on a time that seemed quaint and unchanged from the 1920s.
+In 1988, the photograph stirred up many memories, and while a few are sad (especially reminders of people who are gone forever), most are humorous, reflecting on a time that seemed quaint and unchanged from the 1920s.
 But to a lot of people my age, the 1970s and '80s were the best years to be employed by a newspaper, especially when that newspaper seemed to have a lock on its market the way the Providence Journal did.